Sudiptadas98/covid19tracker/README.md

 This is a Covid-19 Tracker app built using ReactJs.

 -It shows Active Cases, Recovered, Deaths data of all countries.
 (Clickable tabs)\
--Shows historical data / fluctuatios over days of cases, recovery, deaths in a Chart.\
+-Shows historical data / fluctuations over days of cases, recovery, deaths in a Chart.\
 -Shows list of countries based on their cases.\
 -And a Map with clickable markers which shows country stats.